-The mathematical theory of dynamical systems is a matter of important critical discussion, about which some mathematicians reflect, particularly concerning to the philosophy of deterministic dynamics and chaos (Lewowicz, 2008; Lorenz, 1995; Markarian & Gambini, 1997; Massera, 1988, 1997; Stewart, 1989; Ruelle, 1993).
+The mathematical theory of dynamical systems is a matter of important critical discussion, about which some mathematicians reflect, particularly concerning to the philosophy of deterministic dynamics and chaos.
+(Massera 1988 and 1997, Stewart 1989, Ruelle 1993, Lorenz 1995, Markarian and Gambini -editors-1997, Lewowicz 2008).

-On the other hand, the theory of dynamical systems is being modeling processes, for instance in Social Psychology:
+On the other hand, the theory of dynamical systems is being modeling processes, for instance in social psychology:

-"Interpersonal thought and action represent highly dynamic and complex phenomena...
-Because of these defining qualities, social psychology is highly amenable to understanding and investigation within the framework of dynamical systems theory" (Vallacher & Nowak, 1997, p.
-73).
+"Interpersonal thought and action represent highly dynamic and complex phenomena...Because of these defining qualities, social psychology is highly amenable to understanding and investigation within the framework of dynamical systems theory."
+(Vallacher and Nowak 1997).